Ferlab-Ste-Justine/Post-processing-Pipeline/.github/CONTRIBUTING.md

 To enforce these and ensure that all pipelines stay in sync, we have developed a helper tool which runs checks on the pipeline code.
 This is in the [nf-core/tools repository](https://github.com/nf-core/tools) and once installed can be run locally with the `nf-core lint <pipeline-directory>` command.

 If any failures or warnings are encountered, please follow the listed URL for more documentation.

+**However**, here at ferlab, we don't enforce all the linting rules.
+If a test should be ignored, it should be added to .nf-core.yml.

 ### Pipeline tests